 - Monitor a client’s fitness level and development

-- Provide fitness training to a group of clients
+- Provide fitness training to a single client or group of clients in a supervised and low risk setting

-- Provide good advice on all forms of exercise and exercise equipment
+- Provide advice on exercise and exercise equipment

-- Administration duties of fitness centre or gyms
+- Perform administration duties of the fitness centre or gym

 - Anatomy and Physiology and the basics of Exercise Science